neskweek/LightSaberOS/README.md

 ________________________________________________________________________________

-## SET UP YOUR PC:
+## SET UP YOUR PC FOR ECLIPSE USE (OPTIONAL):

-For people who don't want to use Eclipse Arduino, and prefer use Arduino IDE (which is really simpler if you d'on't plan to code) please click [this link to download Pert (per1234) fork of LSOS] https://github.com/per1234/LightSaberOS/tree/all-Arduino-IDE-compatibility)
+For people who don't want to use Eclipse Arduino, and prefer use Arduino IDE (which is really simpler if you don't plan to code) you can jump off to project setup section.

+LSOS is now fully compatible with Arduino IDE thanks to [Pert (per1234)] (https://github.com/per1234)

 1. Download and install [Java Runtime Environment 8](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)
 Download the right file for your OS